gsh3p/gsh3p.github.io/_posts/2018-6-7-algonquin-provincial-park.md

 categories: Travel
 ---

-<p class="article-intro">We were lucky enough share this trip with some good friends.
-Who are not only great fun but also super organised and pretty much organised most of this trip (Thank you!!).</p>
+We were lucky enough share this trip with some good friends.
+Who are not only great fun but also super organised and pretty much organised most of this trip (Thank you!!).

 We stayed in a cottage in Dorset which was 40 minutes outside of Algonquin Provincial Park.
 The cottage itself was like a dream.
 A wooden cabin, fire pit, a jetty...all over looking Lake Kawagama.
 We spent our afternoon kayaking and canoeing on the lake (the boys managed to sneak a beer on their kayaks) and a night drinking beers/wine around a fire pit.